 Tips for Growing Mint

 The great thing about growing mint in your herb garden is that it grows quickly.
-This is one of the reasons you can grow it in the fall, as you can get the herbs and harvest them before the weather gets too chilly.
+Out of all the herbs to plant in the fall mint is the easiest of them all to grow.
+You can get the herbs and harvest them before the weather gets too chilly.
 The mint plants spread out quite a bit, so either plant them in pots, or spread them out with plenty of space in your garden.